PMassicotte/cdoc/README.md

 * CDOM and DOC data has been merged using `river`, `t`, `year` as common variables.

+* DOC values seems to be in mg, I converted them to uml.
+Please confirm.

 * CDOM was already provided as absorption coefficients.
 No conversion has been done.

 ## Greenland lakes